6 min read

 Challenge: Meetings Running Too Long

-Solution: Implement time limits for agenda items and presentations.
+Solution: Implement time limits for discussion items and presentations.
 Assign a timekeeper to gently enforce boundaries.

 Challenge: Unproductive Discussions